sebscho/PUI2017_lz1714/HW4_lz1714/README.md

 ## Outline of what I did
 ### Assignment 1: Review your classmate's Citibike project proposal.
+I reviewed the work of Praveen Ashok Kumar (pak348, praveenashokkumar)

 ### Assignment 2: Literature choices of statistical tests.